Luca Marini on Honda: "Valentino is very happy"

 SPEEDWEEK.COM provides this translated article advertising-free.

-Until a few days ago, the Mooney VR46 rider line-up for 2024v also seemed to be set in stone - with Bezzecchi and Marini.
-But after arriving in Kuala Lumpur, Marini suddenly made no secret of the news that he is very interested in the vacant position at Repsol-Honda.
+Until a few days ago, the VR46 squad's rider line-up for 2024 seemed to be set in stone - with Bezzecchi and Marini.
+But after arriving in Kuala Lumpur, Marini suddenly made no secret of the news that he is very interested in the vacant seat at Repsol Honda.

 SPEEDWEEK.com enquired with VR46 Team Director Uccio Salucci about the current state of affairs.
 Because a member of Valentino Rossi's family under contract with Honda - that sounds strange.